video editing tips

 iMovie-Apple

-iMovie is an entry-level video editor, perfect for beginners.
+iMovie is an entry-level software, perfect for beginner video editors.
 As a free Apple product, it is available for macOS and iOS.
 With a simple interface, users can create basic video projects.
 Features:

 • Pre-built themes and templates